Kewth/K-Neovimrc/README.md

 K-Neovim uses Space as its Leader by defalut.
 I suggest you not to change it, but if you really dislike it, you can edit config.vim in your configuration directory like this: `let g:k_nv_leader = '\'`(it'll use '\' as leader)

+## Plugin
+Run `:PlugStatus` in Neovim to learn what plugin there is.